whitgroves/fintech-bootcamp-at-home/README.md

 >*I placed this a bit early, but the idea was to close the module with a walkthrough of the programming side to identify which areas I needed to focus on for later sections.
 Content-wise, this should probably be after the Data Visualization sub-unit.*

 ## Module 2: Financial Programming
-Learn about the Python libraries used in fintech and how to use them.
+Review of the Python libraries used in fintech and how to use them.

 ### Pandas
 - Kaggle course: https://www.kaggle.com/learn/pandas ([certificate](https://www.kaggle.com/learn/certification/whitgroves/pandas))